jasonconny/deDuve/src/articles/pardon-my-french.md

         ![Piero Manzoni signing a model during the making of a short film for Filmfiornale SEDI, Milan, 1961.](/assets/img/01/piero-manzoni.jpg)

         <figcaption>
-            <strong>Piero Manzoni signing a model during the making of a short film for Filmfiornale SEDI, Milan, 1961.</strong>
+            **Piero Manzoni signing a model during the making of a short film for Filmfiornale SEDI, Milan, 1961.**
         </figcaption>
     </figure>
 </div>